Stating Hypotheses In Exercises 11–16, the statement represents a... | Channels for Pearson+

 Complement of a Hypothesis

-The complement of a hypothesis refers to the opposite scenario of the original claim.
-In hypothesis testing, if the original claim is that a parameter is greater than or equal to a certain value, its complement would state that the parameter is less than that value.
-This is crucial for defining the null hypothesis, as it allows for a clear distinction between what is being tested and what is assumed to be true under the null.
+The complement of a hypothesis refers to the opposite of the original statement.
+In hypothesis testing, if the null hypothesis states a specific value (e.g., p = 0.21), the complement would encompass all other possibilities (e.g., p ≠ 0.21).
+Understanding the complement is crucial for correctly formulating the alternative hypothesis and interpreting the results of the hypothesis test.

 Recommended video: